 So, seriously, get a cheaper phone and maybe even ditch your iPhone.
-Republic Wireless and Google FI are two great options for cheap phone plans.
+Mint Mobile and Google FI are two great options for cheap phone plans.
 They offer “pay-as-you-use” plans so you only have to pay for the data you actually use.

 Americans spend way too much on food–either processed food at the grocery store, or nights out.
-When you look at what you spend on, take the time to figure out how to cut down on your food bill.
+When you look at what you spend, take the time to figure out how to cut down on your food bill.
 Here are a few simple ideas:

 - Meal Prep and only 1-2 nights per week

-- Learn how to incorporated the $2 per person per meal rule of thumb
+- Learn how to incorporate the $2 per person per meal rule of thumb

 - Only go out once or twice a month–that makes it special!